 General tentative project schedule (updated December 31, 2019):

-- Stormwater System Installation by Athens-Clarke County - May 2019 - March 2020
+- Stormwater System Installation by Athens-Clarke County - completed April 2020

 Note that schedules referenced on these documents have changed.